 Although this is the status update you will see on your USCIS account, you will also receive an official notice in the mail.
 When you get the official mailed notice, called Form I-797E, be sure to make a photo copy and keep it in a safe place.

 It’s also important to note that you may receive a slightly different status update, such as “Request for Additional Evidence Was Mailed,” or “Request for Initial Evidence Was Sent (or Mailed).”
 Any of these variations of the RFE mean the same thing.

 Does a Request for Evidence Mean My DACA Application Was Denied?

 No. Receiving a Request for Evidence just means that USCIS needs more information to make a decision on your case.
 A “Case Was Denied” status is very different and means that USCIS reviewed your case and decided that you do not qualify for DACA status.

 An RFE does not mean that your case was denied or even that it is more likely to be denied.
 However, if you fail to respond to the RFE appropriately and within the listed time frame, your case is likely to be denied.
 If you are unsure of how to respond to the RFE, you may want to seek legal help.
-You can speak with an independent attorney for $24/month with our Ask an Attorney program.

 What Should I Do if My USCIS Case Status Says “Request for Evidence Was Sent” for My DACA Case?